 As with the .NET Assembly target wizard, the .NET Web Service target wizard has additional fields for selecting nonvisual user objects when you use the existing target option.
-Table 12-8 lists these additional fields.
+Table 13-2 lists these additional fields.

-Wizard field Description Choose a target Select a target from the list of targets in the current workspace.
+Table 13-2: Additional fields for the existing target wizard selection Wizard field Description Choose a target Select a target from the list of targets in the current workspace.
 Specify a project name Select a name for the project you want to create.
 You must create a project object to deploy nonvisual objects as .NET components.
 Choose a project library Specify a library from the list of target libraries where you want to store the new project object.
 Choose NVO objects to be deployed Expand the library node or nodes in the list box and select check boxes next to the nonvisual objects that you want to deploy.
 Use .NET nullable types Select this check box to map PowerBuilder standard datatypes to .NET nullable datatypes.
 Nullable datatypes are not Common Type System (CTS) compliant, but they can be used with .NET Generic classes if a component accepts or returns null arguments or if reference arguments are set to null.